oclif/oclif/GETTING_STARTED.md

 You can check it's installed by running `$ yarn`.

-## CREATING YOUR FIRST CLI WITH OCLIF
+## Creating Your First CLI with oclif

 Now you're ready to create your first CLI with oclif.
 There are three stages: CLI creation, command development, and publishing to NPM.